Gemofort/todoapp/README.md

 Hey, I am Vanya Feofanov and that's mine simple vision of todo app on node.js, using Express and MongoDB

+To start a server just type

+## npm run dev

+in your terminal.

 ## App file

 ```js